We serve Major World-Class OEM's in the Motorcycle, Kitchen Appliance, Automotive and Medical Industries throughout North America such as such as

 Medical appliance technicians can advance to become orthotists or prosthetists after completing additional formal education.
 These practitioners work with patients who need braces, prostheses, or related devices.

 The median annual wage for dental and ophthalmic laboratory technicians and medical appliance technicians is $34,630.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $21,860, and the highest 10 percent earned more than $59,770.

 Median annual wages for dental and ophthalmic laboratory technicians and medical appliance technicians are as follows:

-The median annual wages for dental and ophthalmic laboratory technicians and medical appliance technicians in the top industries in which they worked are as follows:
+The median annual wages for dental and ophthalmic laboratory technicians and medical appliance technicians in the top industries in which they work are as follows:

 Most dental and ophthalmic laboratory technicians and medical appliance technicians work full time.

-Employment of dental and ophthalmic laboratory technicians and medical appliance technicians is projected to grow 10 percent through 2024, faster than the average for all occupations.
+Overall employment of dental and ophthalmic laboratory technicians and medical appliance technicians is projected to grow 13 percent over the next ten years, faster than the average for all occupations.

 As cosmetic prosthetics, such as veneers and crowns, become less expensive, demand for these appliances will likely increase.
 Accidents and poor oral health, which can cause damage and loss of teeth, will continue to create a need for dental laboratory technician services.

 On the one hand, because the risk of oral cancer increases significantly with age, an aging population will increase demand for dental appliances, given that complications can require both cosmetic and functional dental reconstruction.